open-mmlab/mmocr/docs/en/datasets/det.md

 ### ICDAR 2017
 - Follow similar steps as [ICDAR 2015](#icdar-2015).
-- The resulting directory structure should be:
+- The resulting directory structure looks like the following:

 ```text
 ├── icdar2017